DevOps

 For the details, read on as we explain why and how to use Kubernetes for CI/CD, along with potential drawbacks to consider and best practices for supercharging Kubernetes CI/CD.

-What is Kubernetes CI/CD?
+What is Kubernetes CI/CD Pipeline?

 Diagram showing a CI/CD pipeline from Dev to QA to production, illustrating stages like build, test, and deploy, with outputs such as artifacts, images, and Helm charts deployed to clusters.